 So these were supposed to be for dinner but the kids and I snacked on quite a few!!!
 I didn’t get too many pictures of the finished dish because everyone was grabbing for them!!!
 Mmmmm crispy chicken hidden inside a waffle!
 Crunchy Chicken Stuffed Waffles Pops, I think I’m in love with you….

 Although we didn’t have any leftovers, you could probably freeze these and reheat.
-I would put the finished Crunchy Chicken Stuffed Waffles Pops in a single layer on a baking sheet, stick them in the freezer for an hour or two until frozen then place in freezer bags.
+I would put the finished waffle pops in a single layer on a baking sheet, stick them in the freezer for an hour or two until frozen then place in freezer bags.

 Crunchy Chicken Stuffed Waffles Pops & Maple Dijon Dip

 - 4 cups Bisquick baking mix

-- 2½ cups milk
+- 2 1/2 cups milk

 - 2 tablespoons vegetable (or canola) oil

-- 2 eggs
+- 2 large eggs